Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250213155908.md

 --> To configure this kind of requirement we can make use of trigger-trigger builds remotely using authentication token.

---> Create a freestyle job with name build remotely checkbox the trigger builds remotely option & configure an build step with authentication token(aja-123) save it & to check this job use the below URL.
+--> Create a freestyle job with name build remotely checkbox the trigger builds remotely option & configure an build step with authentication token(aja-123) save it & to check this job

-Syntax remote URL: JENKINS_URL/job/buildremotely/build?token=TOKEN_NAME

---> Where JENKINS_URL is where jenkins is listening/accessible build remotely is job_name,TOKEN_NAME is authentication token which we configured.

-    Ex: localhost:9999/job/buildremotely/build?token=aja-123

-## Another way of triggering the job remotely

---> In Order to trigger job(EX:job2) we can go for the below command

-    curl -u user<API_TOKEN> -X POST localhost:9999/job/job2/build

---> where -u is user(Tejaswini)(admin)

---> API_TOKEN which has to be generated with the user admin

---> POST is a method to call the URL'S.